WHAT LANDOWNERS CAN DO

 East Bay Regional Park District

-- Determine in its Measure CC Plan and EIR whether or not the Stonewall eucalyptus grove will aid or hinder firefighters in stopping a wildfire that might come down through the Canyon before it can ignite residential areas along the Canyon bottom.
+Determine whether or not the Stonewall eucalyptus grove will aid or hinder firefighters in stopping a wildfire that might come down through the Canyon before it can ignite residential areas along the Canyon bottom.

 University of California

-- Continue its efforts to remove all of the eucalyptus trees on its property in Claremont Canyon.
+Continue its efforts to remove all of the eucalyptus trees on its property (former plantations) in Claremont Canyon.
 Follow-up with aggressive weed management, in particular reduction of French broom.

 East Bay Municipal Utility District

 Complete the EBMUD portion of the Grizzly Peak Boulevard ridgetop fuel break.